-Usually, when to file the motion to reopen is part of the discussion of whether to file a motion to reopen in the first place since timing considerations are often a main legal issue.
-This decision will largely depend on the motion to reopen ground.
-For example, a motion to reopen arguing equitable tolling should be filed while the exceptional circumstances exist or a diligence argument applies.
-A motion to reopen based on sua sponte authority is the riskiest given its basis in regulatory authority rather than the INA, high evidentiary standard, and lack of automatic stay of removal.
+rather than the INA, high evidentiary standard, and lack of automatic stay of removal.
 Practitioners may therefore wish to wait until the client is detained or removal is imminent to file the motion.
-While a no notice in absentia motion to reopen has no filing deadline as well as an automatic stay of removal, if the current relief from removal is weak or speculative, the practitioners must conduct on a case-by-case basis and is ultimately the decision of the client after a full understanding of the possible risks and benefits.
+While a no notice in absentia motion to reopen has no filing deadline as well as an automatic stay of removal, if the current relief from removal is weak or speculative, the practitioner may wish to wait until Congress definitively decides the fate of DACA youth.
+It is an assessment that practitioners must conduct on a case-by-case basis and is ultimately the decision of the client after a full understanding of the possible risks and benefits.